stuffnting/gutenberg-block-examples/src/dynamic-inspector-controls/README.md

 For an example of controlling a dynamic block's query, see the `dynamic-inspector-query-terms` example.

 For an example of how to include inner blocks within the dynamic block, see the `dynamic-inner-blocks` example.

+As well as rendering dynamic blocks using a callback function in the PHP file, it is also possible to use a PHP template file.
+For an example of how to do this, see the `render-PHP-template` example.